tinymce/tinymce-docs/ui-components/urldialog.md

 The different footer button types will invoke different callbacks when clicked:

 * A **Cancel** type button will invoke the `onCancel` and `onClose` callback functions provided in the dialog configuration.
-These callback functions are also fired when a user clicks the `X` button in the top right of the dialog. **TinyMCE assumes that a dialog will not have multiple Cancel buttons.**
+These callback functions are also fired when a user clicks the `X` button in the top right of the dialog.
 * A **Custom** type button will invoke the `onAction` callback function provided in the dialog configuration, and pass it the button's `name` in the `details` object.
-This allows developers to create a click handler for a **Custom** type footer button.
+This allows developers to create a click handler for each **Custom** type footer button in the dialog.
 See the [Redial example]({{site.baseurl}}/ui-components/dialog/#interactiveexampleusingredialconfigvoid) for an example of how to use this with standard dialogs.
-A dialog can have multiple **Custom** type buttons.

 > Note: Unlike [standard dialogs]({{site.baseurl}}/ui-components/dialog/), URL dialogs do not have a **Submit** type footer button, and therefore do not have an `onSubmit` callback.